 The short-term incentive programme is designed to incentivise the individual executive for individual performance within his/her functional area and to ensure short term achievements in line with company needs.
 It may result in a maximum payout per year equal to 12 months’ fixed base salary plus pension contribution.

-The targets for the chief executive officer are set by the chairman of the Board, while the targets for the executive vice presidents are set by the chief executive officer.
-The chairman of the Board evaluates the degree of target achievement for each executive, and presents this, along with proposed cash bonus payments, for approval by the Board.
+Short-term targets for the chief executive officer are fixed by the chairman of the Board, while the targets for the other members of Executive Management are fixed by the chief executive officer.
+The Chairmanship evaluates the degree of achievement for each member of Executive Management based on input from the chief executive officer.

 Short-term incentives are subject to recovery or "claw-back" by Novo Nordisk, provided the remuneration was paid on the basis of data which proved to be manifestly misstated due to gross negligence or wilful misconduct by the executive.
 Claw-back in relation to the short-term incentives is possible up to 12 months after the actual payment of the cash-based incentive.